 – reflect on if, and how, the exchange has improved their understanding of the issues involved and/or of the perspectives of various stakeholder groups.
 Around 280 participants from around the globe participated in the webinar which was held in English, French and Spanish.

-The Webinar is part of the cooperation between Norway and South Africa supporting the international DSI discussion and convening the Global Dialogues on DSI.
+This Webinar is part of the cooperation between Norway and South Africa supporting the international DSI discussion and convening the Global Dialogues on DSI.
 The multidonor ABS Capacity Development Initiative, hosted by the German Federal Ministry for Economic Cooperation and Development and implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is tasked with organizing the DSI events under the Norwegian-South African cooperation.

+Facilitator: Tim Hodges, Professor at McGill University’s Institute for the Study of International Development, Canada.
 Former Co-Chair of the intergovernmental negotiating group for the Nagoya Protocol

 Margo Bagley, Professor at Emory University School of Law, Atlanta, USA.
 Friend of the Chair in the WIPO IGC on Intellectual Property and Genetic Resources, Traditional Knowledge, and Folklore.

 Alejandro Lago Candeira, Manager of the UNDP-GEF Global ABS Project, Panama.
 Former negotiator of the Nagoya Protocol, Spain.

 Paul Oldham, Director of One World Analytics, UK.
 Honorary Senior Research Fellow at the Manchester University’s Institute of Innovation Research, UK.

 Henry Novion, Advisor for ABS-compliant value chains.
 Former Director of Genetic Heritage, Brazil.